spencer-shadley/completed-class/04-web-apis/3-thursday-client-side-storage/activities/21-Stu_Local-Storage-User/README.md

   * Fill in code here to retrieve the last registered credentials from local storage.

-  * If the last registered is null, return early from this function.
+  * If the last registered is `null`, return early from this function.

   * Else set the text of the `userEmailSpan`, `userPasswordSpan` to their corresponding values from local storage.